-Manures are nutrient rich and excellent choice for substrate.
+Manures are a nutrient-rich and excellent choice for a substrate.
 Cow manure or cow dung is generally sold moist, whereas horse manure is generally sold dehydrated which is nice because you are getting all the nutrition without paying for the water.
 This is a particularly nice attribute if you are planning to order online.
-Manure or dung is generally used in conjunction with something like straw, although if leeched of its ammonia, horse manure in particular can be used as a standalone to grow certain mushrooms like inky caps.
+Manure or dung is generally used in conjunction with something like straw, although if leeched of its ammonia, horse manure, in particular, can be used as a standalone to grow certain mushrooms like inky caps.
 White button mushrooms, portabellas, and creminis, however, prefer a mix, preferably compost or straw or both.

-While a plethora of grains are available for growing mushrooms and mycillium including millet, wild bird seed, rye grass seed, and even popcorn, rye is hands down the most popular choice.
-Rye grain, or rye berries as they are known in the south, are nutrient dense, ultra absorbent, and mushrooms just love them.
+While a plethora of grains are available for growing mushrooms and mycelium including millet, wild bird seed, rye grass seed, and even popcorn, rye is hands down the most popular choice.
+Rye grain, or rye berries as they are known in the south, are nutrient-dense, ultra-absorbent, and mushrooms just love them.
 Rye grain can be used for most edible mushrooms either by itself or mixed with other substrates.

 Ready to get started?